neblidex/blockhelper-win/README.md

 * Build and Run in Terminal

 ### Windows
-Depending on the exact version of Linux you are running the steps can vary.
 * Make sure at least .NET Framework 4.5 is installed on your system
 * Find your favorite C# code editor (Visual Studio, SharpDevelop,MonoDevelop)
 * Open Solution